BiodiversityDataScienceCorp/2023_Group_5/README.md

 Creating Species Occurrence Maps and Species Distribution Models for Species Status Assessment of *Gopherus morafkai*

-*Data accessed 4/4/2023*
+*Data accessed 4/11/2023*

 ## Data

-- wc2-5: climate data from [WorldClim](https://www.worldclim.org/).
+- wc2-5: Climate data from [WorldClim](https://www.worldclim.org/).
-- cmip5: forecast climate data from [WorldClim](https://www.worldclim.org/).The data are for varying years in the future.
+- cmip5: Forecast climate data from [WorldClim](https://www.worldclim.org/).The data are for varying years in the future.
 Data is based on the  [IPSL-CM5A-LR](https://cmc.ipsl.fr/international-projects/cmip5/). model with an RCP of 4.5 CO2.
 - GBIF: Biodiversity data